-40.15 In exceptional circumstances the race may be started behind the safety car.
-In this case, at the ten minute signal its orange lights will be turned on.
-This is the signal to the drivers that the race will be started behind the safety car.
-When the green lights are illuminated the safety car will leave the grid with all cars following in grid order no more than ten car lengths apart.
-There will be no formation lap and race will start when the green lights are illuminated.
+- 40.14 Each lap completed while the safety car is deployed will be counted as a race lap. - 40.15 If the safety car is still deployed at the beginning of the last lap, or is deployed during the last lap, it will enter the pit lane at the end of the lap and the cars will take the chequered flag as normal without overtaking. - 40.16 Under certain circumstances the race may be started behind the safety car or resumed in accordance with Article 42.5(a).
+In either case, at the ten minute signal its orange lights will be illuminated, this being the signal to the drivers that the race will be started (or resumed) behind the safety car.
+At the same time a message confirming this will be displayed on the official messaging system.

+When the green lights are illuminated the safety car will leave the grid and all drivers must follow in grid order, no more than ten car lengths apart, and must respect the pit lane speed limit until they pass pole position.
+During a race start there will be no formation lap and race will start when the green lights are illuminated.

-Overtaking, during the first lap only, is permitted if a car is delayed when leaving its grid position and cars behind cannot avoid passing it without unduly delaying the remainder of the field.
-In this case, drivers may only overtake to re-establish the original starting order.
+Overtaking is only permitted if :

+- a) A car is delayed when leaving the grid and cars behind cannot avoid passing it without unduly delaying the remainder of the field, or - b) There is more than one car starting from the pit lane and one of them is unduly delayed.

+In either case drivers may only overtake to re-establish the original starting order or the order the cars at the pit exit were in when the race was started.